tabcat/dynamic-content/ARTICLE.md

 All of this can happen without knowing any previous collaborators, or needing them to be online as long as their replica data is kept available via a pinner.

+If you are familiar with publishing Provider Records to the DHT, *you may have spotted a problem here*.
+The problem has to do with a check DHT servers do when receiving an `ADD_PROVIDER` query.
+This is addressed in [Roadblocks and Workarounds](#roadblocks-and-workarounds).

 <img src="https://raw.githubusercontent.com/tabcat/dynamic-content/master/.assets/dynamic-content-diagram.png" width="333">

 ---